Our director, Rachel Pack

 Additionally, Rachel has the honor of being one of two clinicians for Harmony Explosion Northwest, which is three days full of barbershop education and fun for young men and women, ages 13 to 25.
 HX, as it's known, offers these young men and women vocal instruction at an affordable price; an opportunity to sing with and learn from talented performers; a crash course in the intricacies of four- and eight-part, a cappella harmony; and, the opportunity to learn about singing technique and stage presence.

-Rachel currently lives in Covington, WA with her pet betta fish, Tony.
-When not singing with her quartet or chorus, or practicing other music, you might find her identifying spiders, painting, crocheting, playing pool, singing karaoke, or watching nerdy SciFi shows.
+Rachel currently lives with her pet betta fish, Tony.
+When not singing with her quartet or chorus, or practicing other music, you might find her identifying spiders (Rachel LOVES spiders!), painting, crocheting, playing pool, singing karaoke, or watching nerdy SciFi shows.